Early music of the British Isles: Henry VIII and James V

 Henry VIII and James V were both enthusiastic patrons of music.
 Henry (1491–1547) played various instruments, of which he had a large collection, including, at his death, seventy eight recorders.
 He is sometimes credited with compositions, including the part-song 'Pastime with Good Company'.
 In the early part of his reign and his marriage to Catherine of Aragon secular court music focused around an emphasis on courtly love, probably acquired from the Burgundian court, result in compositions like William Cornysh's (1465–1515) 'Yow and I and Amyas'.
-Among the most eminent musicians of Henry VIII's reign was John Taverner (1490–1545), organist of the College founded at Oxford by Thomas Wolsey from 1526–1530.
+Among the most eminent musicians of Henry VIII's reign was John Taverner (1490–1545), organist of the College founded at Oxford by Thomas Wolsey from 1526 to 1530.
 His principal works include masses, magnificats and motets, of which the most famous is 'Dum Transisset Sabbatum'.
 Thomas Tallis (c.
 1505–85) took polyphonic composition to new heights with works like his 'Spem in alium', a motet for forty independent voices.
 In Scotland James V (1512–42) had a similar interest in music.
 A talented lute player he introduced French chansons and consorts of viols to his court and was patron to composers such as David Peebles (c.
 1510–1579?).